esuomi/http/README.md

 As you can see, no magic is involved.
 Headers aren't automatically set, parameters are not automatically converted from various object types to Strings *(you don't need to encode them though - implementations take care of that)* and in general there isn't a ton of builders nor other classes involved in the request itself.

+## Modules

+As not all projects can include all transitive dependencies of various libraries this client is divided into highly granular modules to allow you, the user, to pick and choose what you want to and can use.
+The modules are

+ - `http-core` The minimal dependency core library for the use of `HttpClient`
+ - `http-ning` Ning implementation of the `HttpClient`
+ - `http-builders` Builders and fluent utilities to ease the use of `HttpClient` and its facilities
+ - `http-integration-tests` contains test suite for all implementations.